Skip to main content

 • back image URL

-• model/style options such as gender, ethnicity, body type, and location
+• model or style options such as gender, ethnicity, body type, and location

 Example execution body: